 - Mexican: For a Tex-Mex taste, add some taco seasoning, cumin, and cayenne.

-- Cheesy: Add grated parmesan to the seasoned flour.
+- Cheesy: Sprinkled it with some grated parmesan cheese on top.
+Or, add it to the seasoned flour.

 - Herbed: For a more intense herb flavor, mix in some dried basil, thyme, and oregano.